 Given below are some basic advantages of Hadoop.

 - Hadoop is a cost-effective solution since it utilizes a cluster of commodity hardware to save data.
 Commodity hardware is affordable machines therefore the cost of adding nodes to the framework is not on the higher side.
-In Hadoop 3.0 we just have 50 percent of storage overhead as compared to 200 percent in Hadoop2.x.
+In Hadoop 3.0 we just have 50 per cent of storage overhead as compared to 200 per cent in Hadoop2.x.
 This demands fewer machines to store data as the irrelevant data decreased significantly.

-- Most of the latest technologies of Big Data works well with Hadoop like Spark, Flink, etc. They have processing engines with them that work over Hadoop as a backend.
+- Most of the latest technologies of Big Data work well with Hadoop like Spark, Flink, etc. They have processing engines with them that work over Hadoop as a backend.
 It means e employ Hadoop as a data storage platform for them.